Cobot ROI Calculator: Is Automation Worth It?

 Example 1: Pick & Place Electronics Assembly

-The setup: Median-sized electronics OEM.
-Manual pick-and-place from bulk bins → tape reels on production line.
-Current: 2 FTE operators, 6,000 units/day.
+Setup: Mid-sized electronics OEM.
+Manual pick-and-place from bulk bins to tape reels.
+2 FTE operators, 6,000 units/day.

 Example 2: Palletizing Heavy Parts

-The setup: Heavy machinery OEM.
-Manual palletizing of 40-50 lb cast iron parts (10-12 per minute).
-Current: 2 FTE manual laborers, 4-5 shifts/week of overtime, high injury rate.
+Setup: Heavy machinery OEM.
+Manual palletizing of 40-50 lb cast iron parts.
+2 FTE laborers, frequent overtime, high injury rate.

 Example 3: Arc Welding Subassembly

-The setup: Automotive supplier.
+Setup: Automotive supplier.
 Manual arc welding of engine block subassemblies.
-Current: 3 skilled welders, ~15 subassemblies/day, 40% rework rate (poor consistency).
+3 skilled welders, ~15 subassemblies/day, 40% rework rate.

-Critical insight: Quality savings make this a slam dunk.
-Welding, plating, inspection—wherever defects are expensive—cobot ROI skyrockets.
+Payback: 4.9 months.
+Quality savings make this a slam dunk.
+Wherever defects are expensive — welding, plating, inspection — cobot ROI skyrockets.

 Hidden Savings Most Manufacturers Undercount